Strategy

 Each wave is an opportunity if you have something new to add.

-Practice on industry news
+Practice on Industry News

 Before tackling major stories, practice on niche industry news.
 Lower stakes, less competition, easier to stand out.